clvrai/furniture-bench/docs_source/tutorials/training_and_testing.rst

     python implicit_q_learning/extract_feature.py --furniture <furniture> --demo_dir <path/to/data> --out_file_path <path/to/converted_data> [--use_r3m | --use_vip]

-    # E.g., extract R3M features from the dataset.
+    # E.g., extract R3M features from the dataset
     python implicit_q_learning/extract_feature.py --furniture one_leg --demo_dir scripted_sim_demo/one_leg_processed/ --out_file_path scripted_sim_demo/one_leg_sim_1000.pkl --use_r3m

 2) You can train an IQL policy using the following script.
 If you want to log using ``wandb``, use these arguments: ``--wandb --wandb_entity <entity_name> --wandb_project <project_name>``.